1100 Connecticut Avenue, NW

 Susan Eagle (National Office) joined SERP as the Director of Finance in February 2005.
 She began her career as an audit associate in the Washington, D.C. office of Deloitte & Touche, focusing on the non-profit industry.
 Upon graduating from business school, Susan worked as a senior management consultant for McKinsey & Company where she worked on Board-level strategic issues for companies in various industries.
 Susan received an M.B.A. in finance from the Wharton School of the University of Pennsylvania.
 She received a Bachelor of Science in Commerce, with distinction, from the McIntire School of the University of Virginia.
 Susan is also the mother of two sets of twins!

-Matt Ellinger (Design Center) is a Designer of Instructional Resources.
+Matt Ellinger (Design Center) is a Learning Experience Designer.
 His work prior to SERP includes time with the Carnegie Foundation for the Advancement of Teaching (Stanford) where he developed multimedia records of teaching, administered elementary mathematics teacher training studies, and facilitated lesson study programs for Scholar Liping Ma.
 Matt has also done similar work with the Mathematical Sciences Research Institute and The Noyce Foundation.
 Matt consults for WestEd's Understanding Science Program as a materials developer and content specialist.
 Prior to entering the research world, Matt taught elementary & middle school and served as a school principal in El Cerrito, California.
 He holds a B.S. in Elementary Education from the University of Texas and an M.A. in Adult Education from San Francisco State University.

 Michelle Forman (Boston) is the Project Director for the SERP Boston Internal Coherence Project, and has been a researcher on the project since its inception in 2007.
 As director Michelle has overseen the development of the Internal Coherence Assessment Protocol, which has been administered in K-12 schools in Massachusetts, Texas, California, and New York.
 Michelle has also overseen the development and delivery of ongoing, job-embedded professional development for school and district leaders in the practices that build organizational capacity for improving teaching and learning school-wide.
 Michelle holds a doctorate in education policy from the Harvard Graduate School of Education.
 Her research focuses on a conception of teachers' collective efficacy that is grounded in the professional knowledge of what teachers need to do to excel in their work and serve as agents of school improvement.